markets/invisible_captcha/README.md

 end
 ```

 This method will act as a `before_action` that triggers when spam is detected (honeypot field has some value).
-By default it responds with no content (only headers: `head(200)`).
+By default, it responds with no content (only headers: `head(200)`).
 This is a good default, since the bot will surely read the response code and will think that it has achieved to submit the form properly.
-But, anyway, you are able to define your own callback by passing a method to the `on_spam` option:
+But, anyway, you can define your own callback by passing a method to the `on_spam` option:

 ```ruby
 class TopicsController < ApplicationController